Alright, so let's look at an example of owners equity.

 George Burnham decides to start his own business, George’s Catering.

 a) What is the first thing George is going to do?
 He’s going to invest in the business (he’s going to put some assets into the business).
 George decides to invest $15,000 of his personal funds into the business’s bank account.
-What happens to our equation?

-George’s Catering now consists of assets (bank) of $15,000.
+George’s Catering now consists of assets (money) of $15,000.

 The owner invests his assets in the business so that the business will produce a profit for him.